berfeela/csprout-fehiring-0/README.md

 # csprout-fehiring-0
 Mock database for FE assignment var-0.

-Objective
+Objective:
-The candidate should build a single-page application where users can:
+The candidate should build a single-page application where users can --

 - Add, edit, delete, and mark tasks as complete.
 - Filter tasks by "All," "Completed," and "Pending."